 Build modern apps your way with provisioned and serverless compute options.
-Azure SQL Database serverless simplifies performance management and helps developers focus on building apps faster and more efficiently with compute resources that automatically scale based on workload demand.
+Azure SQL Database serverless simplifies performance management and helps developers build apps faster and more efficiently with compute resources that automatically scale based on workload demand.

-SQL Database serverless is best for scenarios where usage is intermittent and unpredictable and you only pay for compute resources you use on a per-second basis, which optimizes overall price performance.
+SQL Database serverless is best for scenarios where usage is intermittent and unpredictable and where you pay only for compute resources you use on a per-second basis, which optimizes overall price performance.

 Save with the best total cost of ownership

 Switch to Azure SQL Database and get better price performance than with other cloud providers.
 Azure SQL Database meets your mission-critical requirements and costs up to 86 percent less than the competition.1

 Use Azure Hybrid Benefit for SQL Server to maximize the value from your current licensing investments.
 Use your SQL Server licenses with Software Assurance and save up to 55 percent compared to pay-as-you-go pricing on SQL Database.2

 - Enable tamper-evident, cryptographic verification for your centralized data stores from within your database with SQL Database ledger.
 No data migration or application changes required.